A HISTORY OF THE VERMONT RAIL SYSTEM

 David Wulfson and Jerome Hebda worked together for many years.
 The VTR would lend the GMRC equipment and would help them whenever they could.
 The partnership between the two railroads grew into the opportunity to merge as one.
 The VTR was able to provide a strong maintenance-of-way policy with modern equipment and skilled employees to operate the GMRC more efficiently, which helped to improve business on the line.
 Hebda became a VRS Vice-President and moved to the company’s headquarters in Burlington.
 Later, three more rail lines would join the Vermont Rail System.

 In September of 1999, the VRS began operations on the Washington County Railroad Montpelier & Barre Division (WACR).
 The line was formerly operated by the New England Central Railroad (NECR) and was struggling severely from the loss of so many customers.
 In April of 2002, the New York and Ogdensburg Railway (NYOG) joined the Vermont Rail System.
 The NYOG consists of 31.2 miles of track between Norfolk and Ogdensburg, New York, and was a part of the former Rutland Railroad.
 Jay Wulfson always had his sights on purchasing this line in the future of his company.
 When the NYOG joined the VRS, the surviving Rutland Railroad rails were finally reunited under the same operator.
 In 2003, the WACR expanded to another line between White River Junction and Newport, Vermont.
 The VRS affiliate immediately went to work providing regular service and making a concerted effort to win back previous customers and gain the trust of new ones.
-Three months later, the State of Vermont named the WACR (VRS) as permanent operator of the entire line.
-This section was the most recent addition to the Vermont Rail System, who later named the line, the Washington County Railroad Connecticut River Division.
+This line is now known as the Washington County Railroad Connecticut River Division.
+Most recently, VRS has expanded operations further into New Hampshire, and now runs freight service between Tilton and Concord, NH on the New England Southern Railroad.

 In 2012, the Vermont Rail System was honored by Railway Age Magazine, with the “Shortline of the Year Award” for their efforts in helping restore Vermont after Hurricane Irene tore through the State in August of 2011.
 Hurricane Irene was the most catastrophic storm to occur in Vermont’s History.
 Houses were washed away, businesses demolished, irreplaceable personal items lost forever.
 Flooding destroyed roads and bridges, it decimated farms, and railroads were forced to shut down from damage.